Nick Jr. Channel: International

 On May 16, 2011, MTV Networks launched two new channels, Nick Jr. and MTVNHD, in Asia.
 These 24-hour channels began to be available on StarHub TV in Singapore on May 18, 2011, and on Telekom Malaysia Berhad's Unifi TV in Malaysia on June 1, 2011.
 The channel launched aggressively to the rest of Southeast Asia later.

 An African version of Nick Jr. was launched on September 30, 2014, along with Nicktoons.
 In Poland, Nick Jr. is available on Platforma Canal+ since March 2013.
 In Romania, Nick Jr. is available on UPC Romania since October 24, 2014.
-In Canada, Nick Jr. was launched as a programming block on the local version of Nickelodeon.

 Versions of Nick Jr. also exist in the United Kingdom and Ireland, Germany, The Netherlands & Flanders, India, France, Italy, Latin America, and Australia.
 On November 3, 2017, Nick Jr. launched in Portugal.
+In 2023, the European Nick Jr. channels started to merge together, sharing more and more the same schedule between some versions.

 Nick Jr. is also available in Japan in the form of a programming block on the Japanese version of Nickelodeon.

 International versions of the TV channel include: